Gnadi4/iDASH_2021/README.md

 ## Introduction(Challenge)

-This document is the solution of team Data Science Dept. in SeoulTech for the track 2 of idash-2021 competition.
-It contains a detailed explanation on the method and its implementation results.
+This description is the solution code of team Data Science Dept. in SeoulTech for the track 2 of idash-2021 competition.

 ## Code description